csev/cc4e/book/chap07.md

 near the beginning.
 The file stdio .h defines certain macros and variables used by the I/O library.
-Use of the angle brackets < and > instead of the usual double quotes directs the compiler to search for the file in a directory containing standard header information (on UNIX, typically _lusrlinclude)._
+Use of the angle brackets < and > instead of the usual double quotes directs the compiler to search for the file in a directory containing standard header information (on UNIX, typically `/usr/include`).

 Furthermore, it may be necessary when loading the program to specify the library explicitly; for example, on the PDP-11 UNIX system, the